 Ms. Cobban is a veteran writer,

-researcher, and program organizer on global and affairs.
-She is a
+researcher, and program organizer on global affairs.
+She contributed a regular column on global issues to

 Contributing Editor of